SR-Bathrinathan/storyforge/README.md

 ### How It Works
 1. Select the **genre**, **tone**, **mood**, and **point of view** for your story.
-2. Enter a scenario or idea for the story.
+2. Select the number of charecters and add their details.
-3. Click **"Generate Story"** to create a unique short story.
+3. Click **"Generate Story"** to create a unique short story, whose audio and key-event images are generated
-4. Extract key events by clicking the **"Generate Key Events"** button.
-5. Generate an image based on the story context.
-6. Convert the story into an audio format for listening.
+4. The generated contents are finally displayed.

 ## Contributing
 Pull requests are welcome!
 If you'd like to improve StoryForge, please fork the repository and submit a PR.

 ## License
-This project is licensed under the Unlicense License.
+This project is licensed under The Unlicense License.
 For more information, please refer to <http://unlicense.org/>